40 Condesa & Roma Norte Restaurants + Cafes, Mexico City

 Por Siempre Vegana Taqueria

 This vegan taco restaurant in Roma CDMX is completely different to fancy La Pitahaya.
-At Por Siempre Vegana Taqueria, You will pay as little as 50 pesos for five vegan tacos topped with faux meat and all the toppings you want from the generous serve-yourself bar.
+At Por Siempre Vegana Taqueria, You will pay as little as 50 pesos for FIVE vegan tacos topped with faux meat and all the toppings you want from the generous serve-yourself bar.
 It’s a busy and informal joint that also serves vegan cakes and agua frescas (fruit waters).

 If you’re looking for a sophisticated sit-down dinner rather than local-style tacos, don’t miss…